sfrliufang/sfr-group-web-page-rebuild-20210516/content/post/9-19-2023-ashley-amy-talk-with-prospective-students/index.md

   focal_point: Smart
   preview_only: false
 ---
 A﻿my, Ashley, and Greg went to the PULSE poster session to meet with prospective students.
-It was so much fun talking about science with everyone!!!
+It was so much fun talking about science with everyone!!! (picture credit: Greg)